chad-schroeder/meme-machine/README.md

 Be sure to style your meme generator!
 It should be functional but also look nice.

 Make sure you use vanilla JavaScript only - no frameworks or third-party libraries.

+## Graphics

+Design inspiration based on a robot illustration by Razvan Vezeteu (https://dribbble.com/RazvanVezeteu).